davosian/home-cluster-v2/README.md

 ### DNS setup

+> **Note**: this is currently not working consistently, because `/etc/resolv.conf` gets overriden after a server reboot, losing the localhost entry.
+> Maybe [this fixes it](https://musaamin.web.id/set-permanent-resolv-conf-ubuntu/) or [this](https://unix.stackexchange.com/questions/347425/make-dnsmasq-not-altering-resolv-conf)?
+Not tried yet...

 In order to resolve `.consul` domain names, we have to configure a local DNS server for each client node:

 ```sh